pymeasure/pymeasure/docs/tutorial/graphical.rst

     plotter = Plotter(results)
     plotter.start()

-Just like the Worker, the Plotter is started in a different process so that it can be run on a separate CPU for higher performance.
+The Plotter is started in a different process so that it can be run on a separate CPU for higher performance.
 The Plotter launches a Qt graphical interface using pyqtgraph which allows the Results data to be viewed based on the columns in the data.

 .. image:: pymeasure-plotter.png
     :alt: Results Plotter Example